 Beginning on January 1, 2018, the U.S. Tax Act lowers the U.S. corporate income tax rate from 35% to 21% on our U.S. earnings from that date and beyond.
-The revaluation of our U.S. deferred tax assets and liabilities to the 21% corporate tax rate has reduced our net U.S. deferred income tax liability by \$376.5 million and is reflected as a reduction in our income tax expense in our results for the quarter ended February 28, 2018.
+The revaluation of our U.S. deferred tax assets and liabilities to the 21% corporate tax rate, that was recognized in the first quarter of fiscal 2018, has reduced our net U.S. deferred income tax liability by \$376.5 million and is reflected as a reduction in our income tax expense in our results for the six months ended May 31, 2018.

 The U.S. Tax Act imposes a one-time transition tax on post-1986 earnings of non-U.S. affiliates that have not been repatriated for purposes of U.S. federal income tax, with those earnings taxed at rates of 15.5% for earnings reflected by cash and cash equivalent items and 8% for other assets.
-We estimate this tax to be \$78.6 million, including related additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that are no longer considered indefinitely reinvested, which we have recognized as a component of our income tax expense for the quarter ended February 28, 2018.
+We estimate this tax to be \$78.6 million, including related additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that are no longer considered indefinitely reinvested, which we have recognized as a component of our income tax expense for the six months ended May 31, 2018.
 As we are not a calendar year-end company, certain elements of the transition tax cannot be finalized until the completion of our U.S. tax year ending November 30, 2018.
 The cash tax effects of this transition tax in the amount of \$72.3 million can be remitted in installments over an eight-year period and we intend to do so.
 In addition to the previously described repatriation tax of \$78.6 million, if an actual cash repatriation of the underlying earnings of non-U.S. affiliates occurs we could also be subject to additional foreign withholding taxes and an additional U.S. tax (generally associated with the tax on foreign exchange gains or losses).

 The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 (SAB 118) on December 23, 2017.
 SAB 118 provides a one-year measurement period from a registrant's reporting period that includes the U.S. Tax Act's enactment date to allow registrants sufficient time to obtain, prepare and analyze information to complete the accounting required under ASC 740 Income Taxes.
 While based upon estimates and judgments that we believe to be reasonable, the \$297.9 million net benefit recognized in the first quarter of 2018 related to the U.S. Tax Act, as described above, is provisional and may change during the measurement period as a result of, among other things, changes in interpretations and assumptions we have made, guidance that may be issued and other actions we may take as a result of the U.S. Tax Act different from that presently assumed.
+During the three months ended May 31, 2018, there was no change to the \$297.9 million provisional net benefit recognized in the first quarter of 2018.